4. Book a cycling package for ultimate convenience

 8. Opt for a self-sufficient cycling holiday with bikepacking

-9. Explore regions with culinary cycling routes
+9. Explore regions with good cuisine and ditto routes

 10. Keep in mind European siesta times